 He is author of numerous papers in journals with impact factor, co-author of 3 books, and of another 17 peer-reviewed articles.
 He participated in international and national scientific projects and is a member of the executive boards 5 academic journals.
 Josef is also member of the Board at the Academy of Business, CEE Chapter (AIB-CEE).

-VENUE: Academic Club, University of Economics, Prague
+VENUE: Academic Club, Prague University of Economics and Business

 13:15 WELCOME SPEECH

 13:30 PANEL I. Trends and challenges for the automotive industry.
 Is Europe and the CEE region keeping the pace or lagging behind?

 - What challenges are the value chains in automotive industry facing?

 - What is the role of innovation in the automotive sector in the context of e-mobility and automatization?

 - Is Europe able to maintain its leading position in automotive innovation?

 Robert Stehrer, Vienna Institute for International Economic Studies (presentation available here)